 In-silico prediction of the 3D genome of body height-associated haplotypes

+In-silico mutagenesis identifies body height associated haplotypes that modify 3D genome contacts

+Body height associated haplotypes influence 3D genome contacts

+Machine learning reveals novel 3D regulatory mechanisms for height-associated haplotypes

-Wanjun Gu, Erin Gilbertson, Rany Salem, Tony Capra
+Wanjun Gu, Erin Gilbertson, Rany Salem, John A. Capra

 Background

-Genome-wide association studies (GWAS) often identify variants associated with phenotypes that are predominantly non-protein-coding and regulatory in nature.
+Variants associated with phenotypes in genome-wide association studies (GWAS) are predominantly non-protein-coding and regulatory in nature.
 Such variants may influence the three-dimensional (3D) genome architecture, thereby affecting the gene expression of target genes.
+Some phenotypes, like body height, have enriched SNP heritability within topologically associated domains (TADs).
 The 3D genome structure can be predicted in silico using machine learning models based solely on DNA sequence information.
+This provides an opportunity to evaluate 3D genome disruption as a mechanism underlying height-associated loci genome-wide.

-For phenotypes like body height, SNP heritability shows significant clustering within topologically associated domains (TADs), and these domains provide a framework for understanding the genetic architecture of body height through extensive GWAS summary statistics.
+and these domains provide a framework for understanding the genetic architecture of body height through extensive GWAS summary statistics.

 Methods

-In our study, we processed and analyzed comprehensive GWAS summary statistics for body height, focusing on suggested genome-wide significant regions (top p-value ≤ 5e-5).
-Utilizing the NHLBI Trans-Omics for Precision Medicine (TopMed) sequencing dataset, we imputed haplotypes for these significant signals across diverse populations, including Europeans, Africans, East Asians, South Asians, and Admixed/non-admixed Americans.
-These haplotypes were then edited into the 200-kb reference sequences, which were fed into a machine-learning model to predict alterations in the 3D genome structure.
-We quantified changes in 3D structure using the Spearman correlation between distance matrices of reference and edited sequences, defining divergence scores as one minus the correlation coefficient.
+We analyzed genome-wide significant regions associated with body height (top p-value ≤ 5e-5) from the largest available GWAS.
+To enable haplotype-aware analyses, we used the NHLBI Trans-Omics for Precision Medicine (TopMed) sequencing dataset to impute haplotypes for these significant loci across diverse populations, including Europeans, Africans, East Asians, South Asians, and Admixed/non-admixed Americans.
+We then predicted alterations in the 3D genome contacts caused by each common haplotype (count ≥ 30 in TopMed).

 Results

-We evaluated 9917 genomic regions, divergence-scoring each for common haplotypes (haplotype count ≥ 30) found in the TopMed dataset.
-A total of 107 regions (1.08% of all regions) exhibited divergence scores greater than 0.001, and 17 regions (0.17% of all regions) had divergence scores exceeding 0.01.
-The most notable divergence, with a score of 0.113, was near the LCOR gene on chromosome 10.
+We evaluated 9917 height-associated regions, and 107 regions (1%) exhibited divergence scores greater than 0.001, and 17 (0.17%) had divergence scores exceeding 0.01.
+The most notable divergence for a height-associated haplotype was near the LCOR gene on chromosome 10.
 A specific variant at this locus, rs7477274, likely disrupts 3D genome folding by altering the DNA-binding affinity of the CTCF transcription factor.
 In addition to LCOR, other significant disruptions were observed near the SLC41A2 and FGF2 loci.

 Conclusion

-Our findings suggest that certain haplotypes associated with body height significantly disrupt 3D genome folding.
-In-silico mutagenesis coupled with 3D genome predictions provides a powerful approach to fine-map GWAS signals and identify potentially functional variants.
+We identify several haplotypes that likely influence variation in body height by modifying 3D genome folding.
+However, this functional mechanism is relatively rare among height GWAS hits.
+Our results demonstrate how in-silico mutagenesis based on powerful sequence-based machine learning models provides an efficient approach to fine-map GWAS signals and identify potentially functional variants and mechanisms.

 Further experimental validation is required to confirm the functional implications of these findings.